MediaMath/lambda-cron/README.md

 ## Frequency

-When setting up the frequency of **LambdaCron** you must have into account followingthings.
+When setting up the frequency of **LambdaCron** you must have into account following things.

 ####  Higher frequency is 1 minute